spack/spack/lib/spack/docs/getting_started.rst

 Spack has the ability to build packages with multiple compilers and compiler versions.
-Compilers can be made available to Spack by specifying them manually in ``compilers.yaml``, or automatically by running ``spack compiler find``, but for convenience Spack will automatically detect compilers the first time it needs them.
+Compilers can be made available to Spack by specifying them manually in ``compilers.yaml`` or ``packages.yaml``, or automatically by running ``spack compiler find``, but for convenience Spack will automatically detect compilers the first time it needs them.

 .. _cmd-spack-compilers: